damienmckenna/metatag/README.txt

  4. As the meta tags are output using Tokens, it may be necessary to customize the token display for the site's entities (content types, vocabularies, etc).
-To do this go to e.g. admin/structure/types/manage/article/display, in the "Custom Display Settings" section ensure that "Tokens" is checked (save the form if necessary), then to customize the tokens go to: admin/structure/types/manage/article/display/token
+To do this go to e.g., admin/structure/types/manage/article/display, in the "Custom Display Settings" section ensure that "Tokens" is checked (save the form if necessary), then to customize the tokens go to: admin/structure/types/manage/article/display/token

 Internationalization: i18n.module
 ------------------------------------------------------------------------------
 All default configurations may be translated using the Internationalization (i18n) module.
-The custom strings that are assigned to e.g. the "Global: Front page" configuration will show up in the Translate Interface admin page (admin/config/regional/translate/translate) and may be customized per language.
+The custom strings that are assigned to e.g., the "Global: Front page" configuration will show up in the Translate Interface admin page (admin/config/regional/translate/translate) and may be customized per language.